Peach-Chipotle Baby Back Ribs

 - Preheat oven to 325°.
 In a small bowl, combine brown sugar, salt, pepper and cayenne.
 If necessary, remove the thin membrane from back ribs; discard membrane.
 Rub brown sugar mixture over ribs.
 Transfer to large roasting pans.
 Add 1 in. hot water.
-Bake, covered, 2-1/2 to 3 hours or until ribs are tender.
+Bake, covered, until ribs are tender, 2-1/2 to 3 hours.

 - Meanwhile, place peaches in a blender; cover and process until smooth.
 In a large saucepan, heat oil over medium heat.
-Add onions; cook and stir 12-15 minutes or until tender.
+Add onions; cook and stir until tender, 12-15 minutes.
 Add brown sugar, chipotle peppers, adobo sauce, vinegar, mustard and peach puree; bring to a boil.
-Reduce heat; simmer, uncovered, 25-30 minutes or until slightly thickened.
+Reduce the heat; simmer, uncovered, until slightly thickened, 25-30 minutes.

 - Drain ribs.
-Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Grill ribs, pork side down, covered, over medium heat 5-7 minutes or until browned.
+Grill ribs, pork side down, covered, on an oiled rack over medium heat until browned, 5-7 minutes.
 Turn ribs; brush with 2 cups sauce.
-Cook 5-7 minutes longer or until sauce is thickened.
+Cook 5-7 minutes.
 Serve with remaining sauce.
-Yield: 8 servings (2 cups sauce).

 Nutrition Facts1 serving with 1/4 cup sauce: 788 calories, 48g fat (16g saturated fat), 163mg cholesterol, 1759mg sodium, 43g carbohydrate (37g sugars, 3g fiber), 47g protein.